Viking art: Metal

 Beyond the discontinuous artifactual records of wood and stone, the reconstructed history of Viking art to date relies most on the study of decoration of ornamental metalwork from a great variety of sources.
 Several types of archaeological context have succeeded in preserving metal objects for present study, while the durability of precious metals, in particular, has preserved much artistic expression and endeavor.

 Jewelry was worn by both men and women, though of different types.
 Married women fastened their overdresses near the shoulder with matching pairs of large brooches.
 Modern scholars often call them "tortoise brooches" because of their domed shape.
 The shapes and styles of women's paired brooches varied regionally, but many used openwork.
 Women often strung metal chains or strings of beads between the brooches or suspended ornaments from the bottom of the brooches.
 Men wore rings on their fingers, arms and necks, and held their cloaks closed with penannular brooches, often with extravagantly long pins.
 Their weapons were often richly decorated on areas such as sword hilts.
-The Vikings mostly used silver or bronze jewelry, the latter sometimes gilded, but a small number of large and lavish pieces or sets in solid gold have been found, probably belonging to royalty or major figures.
+A small number of large and lavish pieces or sets in solid gold have been found, probably belonging to royalty or major figures.

 Decorated metalwork of an everyday nature is frequently recovered from Viking period graves, on account of the widespread practice of making burials accompanied by grave goods.
 The deceased was dressed in their best clothing and jewelry, and was interred with weapons, tools, and household goods.
+Items were forged by casting, inlay, and engraving.
 Less common, but significant nonetheless, are finds of precious metal objects in the form of treasure hoards, many apparently concealed for safe-keeping by owners later unable to recover their contents, although some may have been deposited as offerings to the gods.

 Recently, given the increasing popularity and legality of metal-detecting, an increasing frequency of single, chance finds of metal objects and ornaments (most probably representing accidental losses) is creating a fast expanding corpus of new material for study.

 Viking coins fit well into this latter category, but nonetheless form a separate category of Viking period artefact, their design and decoration largely independent of the developing styles characteristic of wider Viking artistic endeavor.